Get to know PeekMed

 When preparing for surgery, if you don’t know what to expect, you are likely to overprepare on instrumentation ready to use.
 However, each tray that is not used still has to be sterilized.

-Using Artificial Intelligence, PeekMed allows orthopedic surgeons to predict what implant (and size) they will be needing for each procedure before the case start and enters the OR.
+Using Artificial Intelligence, PeekMed allows orthopedic surgeons to predict what implant (and size) they will need for each procedure before the case starts and enters the OR.

-As each implant requires different instruments to implement, if you know exactly what you will be needing, you will only prepare the instruments you should be using.
+As each implant requires different instruments to implement, if you know exactly what you will need, you will only prepare the instruments you should be using.

 Instrument Trays

-The same process happens if you manage the implants you will be needing – as you reduce the required storage.
+The same process happens if you manage the implants you will need – as you reduce the required storage.
 If you know what size and brand you are using, you can order and store fewer items.

 Even if these are consigned to you by the implant manufacturer, remember that storage has huge costs – especially in the era of the supply chain crises, due to COVID and the war in Ukraine.